-O. Medical Expenses [24 CFR §5.611]
+O. Health and Medical Expenses [24 CFR §5.611]

-The medical expense deduction is limited to families whose head, spouse/partner, cohead, or sole member is at least sixty-two (62) years of age or is a person with disabilities (elderly or disabled families).
-Families who are determined to be either elderly or disabled may deduct un-reimbursed medical, attendant care and auxiliary apparatus expenses that exceed three percent (3%) of their gross annual income in determining their Total Tenant Payment.
+5. The medical expense deduction is limited to families whose head, spouse/partner, co-head, or sole member is at least sixty-two (62) years of age or is a person with disabilities (elderly or disabled families).
+Families who are determined to be either elderly or disabled may deduct un-reimbursed medical, attendant care and auxiliary apparatus expenses that exceed three percent (3%) (10%)of their gross annual income in determining their Total Tenant Payment.
 When a household is eligible for a medical expense deduction, the medical expenses of all family members may be counted.
+Families who are already receiving a deduction for expenses that exceed 3% of gross annual income will now receive a deduction for expenses over 5% gross annual income.
+The percentage will increase by 2.5% annually until reaching the 10% threshold.